zelhajou/c-programming_language_cheat_sheet/System Calls/Memory Management/README.md

 - Memory management aims to optimize memory usage by minimizing overhead and maximizing the efficient use of memory resources.
 - Techniques like memory pooling, caching, and optimizing data structures play a role in memory optimization.

-In summary, memory management is a critical aspect of software development and computer systems.
-It involves efficiently allocating and deallocating memory resources to ensure programs run smoothly without wasting memory or causing issues like memory leaks or fragmentation.
-Proper memory management is essential for writing efficient, reliable, and secure software.